 What else matches?
 They do also pay a roughly 4% dividend, so that’s lovely.

-Sprott has been coming out of the doldrums recently, perhaps partly because of this Centra Fund of Canada deal.
-The stock hit new 3-year highs in recent weeks after a really weak three years.
+Sprott has been coming out of the doldrums recently, perhaps partly because of this Central Fund of Canada deal.
+The stock hit new 3-year highs in the spring after a really weak three years, though the faltering gold price has brought it back down.

 Will it be the best gold stock ever?
 I have no idea — they have been getting more focused on the natural resources business, aiming to be the Goldman Sachs of junior miners, so if that sector takes off again they should be quite levered to rising gold prices or rising “animal spirits” in the exploration business… and it’s true that as an investment banker and asset manager they are fee earners as opposed to mining and resources operators, so that cuts down on the downside risk much like royalty companies are lower-risk than mine builders.